Complete WeMoney review and customer analysis from a long term Australian investor on the path to Financial Independence

 - Superannuation Accounts

-I like the wemoney app.
-I personally just use it to track my ING transaction account, my credit rating and the mortgages on my investment properties.
-I find the app easy to use and fairly aesthetic – even my 76 year old neighbor (who is fairly tech savvy for his generation I must disclose) was impressed and easily navigated through the various features.
+I like the WeMoney app.
+I personally just use it to track my Savings and Transaction accounts (ING transaction account, ING high interest savings account, Up transaction and Up high interest savings account), monitor my net worth, my credit rating and the mortgages on my investment properties.
+I find the app easy to use and fairly aesthetic – even my 76 year old neighbor (who is fairly tech-savvy for his generation I must disclose) was impressed and easily navigated through the various features.